adoptium/.eclipsefdn/docs/playground.md

   - toc
 ---

-## Playground
+# Playground

-You can use the editor below to create and evaluate snippets for your jsonnet configuration:
+You can use the playground below to create and evaluate resource snippets to include in your jsonnet configuration:

 <div class="inverse hgroup">
   <div class=hgroup-inline>